Prison violence: Injured officers go to hospital

 Dave Miller.
 PHOTO: RICHARD DAVISON

-Two Otago Corrections Facility staff have become the latest victims in a spate of prisoner violence and taken to hospital after an alleged assault by an inmate last week.
+Two Otago Corrections Facility staff have become the latest victims in a spate of prisoner violence and were taken to hospital after an alleged assault by an inmate last week.

 Otago Corrections Facility (OCF) general manager Dave Miller said a prisoner assaulted two staff members — hitting them in the body and head — at noon on Friday, while being moved to his cell following yard time.